Keyboard shortcuts can be helpful in making applications more efficient. The

 Keyboard Shortcuts as a General Concept

-Keyboard shortcuts can be useful to all computer users because they often allow for faster interaction than allowed by mouse clicks.
-Power users of all abilities frequently use keyboard shortcuts.
+Keyboard shortcuts can be useful to all computer users because they often allow for interactions that are faster than allowed by mouse clicks.
+"Power users" of all abilities frequently use keyboard shortcuts.
 Among people with disabilities, people who are blind or who have motor disabilities also make frequent use of keyboard shortcuts.

 <form action="submit.htm" method="post">

-<input type="text" id="name" accesskey="n" />
+<input type="text" id="name" accesskey="n">

-<input type="submit" id="submitform" accesskey="s" value="Submit" />
+<input type="submit" id="submitform" accesskey="s" value="Submit">